The Flying Saucer, Sharjah: Arts centre

-Sharjah Arts Foundation acquired The Flying Saucer in 2012 and embarked on a program of renovations under by Mona El Mousfy of SpaceContinuum Design Studio.
+Sharjah Art Foundation acquired The Flying Saucer in 2012 and embarked on a program of renovations under Mona El Mousfy of SpaceContinuum Design Studio.
 Fittings, partitions and false ceilings installed by tenants over the years were removed, originally to house the 2015 exhibition '1980–Today: Exhibitions in the United Arab Emirates', part of the 56th Venice Biennale.
 The ground-up renovation of the space began in 2018 and has included the construction of the Launch Pad underground space and community art area, built underneath the original Flying Saucer building and lit by a courtyard and three skylights.
 The Launch Pad includes a public art library and film screening space, as well as workspaces and social areas.
 The main Flying Saucer building is now being used as an art space, with an ongoing programme of film screenings, workshops, poetry readings and other events.

 The Flying Saucer is one of a number of 1970s and '80s buildings under restoration by Sharjah Art Foundation and the Sharjah Architecture Triennial, including the Kalba Ice Factory, Al Jubail Vegetable Market, the 1970s Khor Fakkan Cinema (which is being redeveloped as a music school), and a pyramid-roofed kindergarten (which is being made into a community centre).